openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

      * - correct (at least one required)
        - Indicates a correct, incorrect, or partially correct answer.

-         * When this set to "true", the choice is a correct answer.
+         * When set to "true", the choice is a correct answer.
          * When set to "false", the choice is an incorrect answer.
          * When set to "partial", the learner receives partial credit for selecting the answer.

-         You can specify more than one correct answer, but learners can select only once choice to submit as their answer.
+         You can specify more than one correct or partially correct answer, but learners can select only once choice to submit as their answer.

      * - point_value
-       - When correct="partial", indicates the percentage, as a decimal, of the points the learner receives for selecting this option.
-If "point_value" is not specified for a partial credit answer, 50% is used by default.
+       - When ``correct="partial"``, indicates the percentage, as a decimal, of the points the learner receives for selecting this option.
+If ``point_value`` is not specified for a partial credit answer, 50% is used by default.
      * - name
        - A unique name that is used internally to refer to the choice.